0xAX/asm/content/asm_1.md

 The next step is to prepare the second argument of the `sys_write` system call.
 In our case, we pass the address of the `msg` variable to the `rsi` register.
 Last but not least, we should specify the length of data we want to write.
 The length of the `hello, world!` string is `13` bytes, so we pass it to the `rdx` register.

-As we already prepared all the parameters of the `sys_write` system call, we can now call the system call itself.
+As we already prepared all the parameters of the `sys_write` system call, we can now execute the system call itself.
 We can do it with the `syscall` instruction which will print the `"hello, world!"` string in our terminal.
 However, if you build and run the program having only the `sys_write` system call, you will see the [segmentation fault](https://en.wikipedia.org/wiki/Segmentation_fault) error.
 The problem is that we need to exit properly from the program.
-To do that, we have to call the `sys_exit` system call and fill the registers with the needed values.
+To do that, we have to execute the `sys_exit` system call and fill the registers with the needed values.
 Fill the `rax` with the number of the `sys_exit` system call and the respective registers with the parameters for this system call.

 Let's take a look at the [system call table](https://github.com/torvalds/linux/blob/master/arch/x86/entry/syscalls/syscall_64.tbl):